-Given the risk of potential harm, students' access and use of microwave ovens is prohibited in grades K-5.
+Given the risk of potential harm, students' access and use of microwave ovens is prohibited.
+Student meals provided by parents/guardians must not be heated in microwave ovens by school personnel and/or school volunteers.

 Students pray the Grace Before Meals as a class prior eating lunch or snacks.